apacdevpmmresources/WVD/README.md

 # WVD :- Windows Virtual Desktop

 COVID-19 pandemic made many organization to let their employee work from home.
 The main challenge for any organization is to make sure their employees are as productive as they are in office.
-This will include security, access to equipment,large number of users accessing VPN connection etc.
+This will include security, access to domain resources, sacalability, reduce managebility and spin up quickly etc.

 [Microsoft Azure Windows Virtual Desktop aka WVD](https://azure.microsoft.com/en-us/services/virtual-desktop/) is a service on Azure that could be one part of a COVID-19 response plan.
 With WVD, we no longer need to be concerned with the constraints of the physical hardware or a person's location.